 Barbara is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 She is admitted to the bar in the State of New Jersey and the Commonwealth of Pennsylvania.
 She serves on the New Jersey Supreme Court Family Practice Committee and was formerly a member of the New Jersey State Bar Family Law Executive Committee.

-She was selected for inclusion in the 2011 edition law of “The Best Lawyers in America” in the speciality of family law and named a New Jersey “Super Lawyer” by the New Jersey Super Lawyer Magazine between 2005 and 2019.
+She was selected for inclusion in the 2011 edition of “The Best Lawyers in America” in the speciality of family law and named a New Jersey “Super Lawyer” by the New Jersey Super Lawyer Magazine every year between 2005 and 2022.

 Barbara was instrumental in the creation of and implementation of the Child Support Guidelines in New Jersey and has been involved in many critical Appellate Division and Supreme Court family law cases.
 Working with a partner from her former form, Barbara had an instrumental role in obtaining a positive result for her clients in Crews v.
 Crews, 164 N.J.
 11 (2000).
 Crews is the seminal New Jersey Supreme Court case on alimony modification.

 Barbara graduated cum laude from Beaver College (now Acadia University) in 1971 and graduated with Honors from Rutgers School of Law – Camden in 1974.

 While in law school, she worked both as a law clerk for the Philadelphia firm of Wolfe Block and as a financial manager of a thoroughbred racing stable owned by Robert P. Levy, a prominent Philadelphia businessman.

 She spent her early years in Keyport, New Jersey.
 Her father and mother both emigrated from Denmark.
 Her father was a well known designer of wooden boats.
 Her parents separated when she was 12 and she spent her teenage years living and working on various horse farms throughout Southeastern Pennsylvania.